 Gayle Beesley, Early Years Leader

 I grew up in a small seaside town called Redcar that is the home of the famous lemon top ice-cream.
 I began teaching way back in 1992 in Cleveland and moved to Leeds in 1995 when I started teaching at Scholes (Elmet) Primary School.
 I’ve worked at Scholes for a long time now and know many of the families really well.
 I love teaching in Early Years and seeing where the learning journey begins.
 I’m part of the school’s safeguarding team.
-Out of school, I enjoy going back home to visits my parents for walks along the beach and spending time with my family and friends, going to the cinema and concerts.
+Out of school, I enjoy spending time with my family and friends, and going to the cinema and concerts.

 Caroline Allen-Kelly, Reception Teacher (class share)